-In September 2014, the new CEMAST (Centre of Excellence in Engineering, Manufacturing and Advanced Skills Training) opened on the Daedalus site, training over 1100 annually students in specialised engineering and manufacturing.
+- In September 2014, CEMAST opened on the site, training over 1100 annually with students specialising in engineering and manufacturing.

-In 2017 the Civil Engineering Training Centre opened on the Daedalus site, offering intensive 20 week construction and groundwork apprenticeships.
+- In 2017 the Civil Engineering Training Centre opened, offering intensive 20 week construction and groundwork apprenticeships.
 Over 1,665 apprentices will be trained at this centre between 2018 and 2023.

 Caroline is a keen supporter of apprenticeship schemes and even completed her own mini-apprenticeship as a barista at Costa Coffee on Gosport High Street.
 She also ran a campaign to shine a light on the diversity of apprenticeships in the Gosport Constituency, which culminated in the learners being invited to Parliament and greeted by the then Apprenticeships and Skills Minister, the Rt Hon Robert Halfon MP.

 In the early weeks as an MP, Caroline successfully campaigned against the Defence Training Review which would have seen the Royal Navy School of Engineering at HMS Sultan moved to South Wales.
 However, in November 2016, the Defence Estate Review announced that HMS Sultan would be disposed of by 2026.
 Caroline urged the Government to reconsider its decision and in February 2019 it was announced that the closure of HMS Sultan would be indefinitely delayed.
 Caroline will continue to lobby the Government to ensure that HMS Sultan remains open.